 Our solutions ("products") primarily consist of our ClotTriever and FlowTriever systems, which are minimally invasive, novel, catheter-based mechanical thrombectomy systems that are purpose-built for the specific characteristic of the venous system and the treatment of the two distinct manifestations of venous thromboembolism, or VTE - deep vein thrombosis, or DVT, and pulmonary embolism, or PE.
 Our ClotTriever system is FDA-cleared for the treatment of DVT, and our FlowTriever system is the first thrombectomy system FDA-cleared for the treatment of PE and is also FDA-cleared for clot in transit in the right atrium.
 Our solutions also consist of our InThrill system, which is FDA-cleared for the removal of thrombus from the peripheral vasculature and designed for smaller vessels, and our ProTrieve sheath, which is FDA-cleared for removal of thrombus from the peripheral vasculature through aspiration.
-During the three months ended June 30, 2023, we released the RevCore thrombectomy catheter, which is an FDA-cleared mechanical thrombectomy device for venous stent thrombosis, Triever 16 Curve catheter, which is FDA-cleared for PE and venous thrombus removal, and ClotTriever Bold catheter, which is FDA-cleared for DVT and the removal of acute and chronic clots in the peripheral vasculature.
+During the nine months ended September 30, 2023, we released the RevCore thrombectomy catheter, which is an FDA-cleared mechanical thrombectomy device for venous stent thrombosis, Triever 16 Curve catheter, which is FDA-cleared for PE and venous thrombus removal, and ClotTriever Bold catheter, which is FDA-cleared for DVT and the removal of acute and chronic clots in the peripheral vasculature.
+In addition, we released ClotTriever XL, which is a purpose-built FDA-cleared catheter for efficient clot removal with minimal blood loss.